benmcmahon100/library/README.md

 ## State transfer protocol(s)

 BFT-SMaRt offers two state transfer protocols.
-The first is a basic protocol that can be used by extending the classes `bftsmart.tom.server.defaultservices.DefaultRecoverable` and `bftsmart.tom.server.defaultservices.DefaultSingleRecoverable`.
+The first is a basic protocol that can be used by extending the classes `tom.server.defaultservices.DefaultRecoverable` and `tom.server.defaultservices.DefaultSingleRecoverable`.
 Thee classes logs requests into memory and periodically takes snapshots of the application state.

-The second, more advanced protocol can be used by extending the class `bftsmart.tom.server.defaultservices.durability.DurabilityCoordinator`.
+The second, more advanced protocol can be used by extending the class `tom.server.defaultservices.durability.DurabilityCoordinator`.
 This protocol stores its logs to disk.
 To mitigate the latency of writing to disk, such tasks is done in batches and in parallel with the requests' execution.
 Additionally, the snapshots are taken at different points of the execution in different replicas.

-**Important tip #7:** We recommend developers to use `bftsmart.tom.server.defaultservices.DefaultRecoverable`, since it is the most stable of the three classes.
+**Important tip #7:** We recommend developers to use `tom.server.defaultservices.DefaultRecoverable`, since it is the most stable of the three classes.

 **Important tip #8:** regardless of the chosen protocol, developers must avoid using Java API objects like `HashSet` or `HashMap`, and use `TreeSet` or `TreeMap` instead.
 This is because serialization of Hash* objects is not deterministic, i.e, it generates different byte arrays for equal objects.
 This will lead to problems after more than `f` replicas used the state transfer protocol to recover from failures.